jeffpar/pcjs.v1/_posts/2016-10-21-booting-pdp-11-basic.md

 models, and since it had no MMU, it was limited to a maximum of 56Kb of RAM (or as DEC would say, 28K words), since the top 8Kb (or 4K words) of its 16-bit address space was reserved for UNIBUS devices.

-The first PDPjs test of a PDP-11/20 configuration was attempting to run [PDP-11 BASIC](/apps/pdp11/tapes/basic/), by loading it directly into memory from the original paper tape image.
+The first PDPjs test of a PDP-11/20 machine was running [PDP-11 BASIC](/apps/pdp11/tapes/basic/), by loading it directly into memory from the original paper tape image.
 This required changes to the [RAM](/modules/pdp11/lib/ram.js) component, including a new *loadImage()* interface that understands DEC's paper tape format.